Renz is a digital technology enthusiast. He devotes his time to studying how these platforms can help make things work for us.

 Online Banking (BPI/Unionbank)

-Now, before we dive into the ways on how to avoid or minimize these convenience fees, let's try to understand first what happened.
+Now, before we dive into ways to avoid or minimize these convenience fees, let's try to understand first what happened.

 The Rise of e-Wallets in the Philippines